brysonbw/fetch-rewards-coding-exercise/README.md

   }
   }
   ]

-  \*Greater sum if "payer": "example" > 1 transaction
+  - Greater "\_sum" if "payer": "example" has more than one transaction

   ### Copy Heroku link, add API route/call to '/', and run in Postman